-After the ban on TikTok and other Chinese short-video making apps, the advertisement revenue from Indian short-form space has been growing at a rapid pace and has tripled in just six months, new data showed on Thursday.
+After the ban on TikTok and other Chinese short-video making apps, the advertisement revenue from the Indian short-form space has been growing at a rapid pace and has tripled in just six months; new data showed on Thursday.

-According to the latest report released by homegrown consulting firm RedSeer Consulting, short-form content has grown 1.37 times in terms of the monthly active user (MAU) and 1.1 times in terms of daily active users from June 2020 when the Chinese app TikTok was banned in India.
+According to the latest report released by homegrown consulting firm RedSeer Consulting, short-form content has grown 1.37 times in monthly active user (MAU) and 1.1 times in daily active users from June 2020 when the Chinese app TikTok was banned in India.

 While global social media dominates in the top 50 cities, Indian social media platforms and short-form video platforms garner a major chunk of share.

 While the overall time spent growth in social media has been organic at 8 percent, non-social media (short-form video) time has grown by 57 percent, indicating a shift from social media consumption to short-form video, the findings showed.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free